archhhh/course-project-webserver/README.md

 # Webserver in C++

 Project assignment for Computer Networks course.
-Implementation of simple webserver in C++ that implements HTTP protocol
+Simple webserver written in C++ that satisfies HTTP requests